--- ---Introduction to the BDFPA--------

 The BDFPA is affiliated to the WDFPF (World Drug Free Powerlifting Federation), and is the only UK powerlifting organisation recognised by the international body.
 This is the cornerstone of BDFPA competition, as our members are extremely particular who they lift against.
 Our membership of the WDFPF is therefore non-negotiable.

 Generous team allocations mean that many lifters can represent their country in World and European competitions, who would otherwise not get the opportunity to do so.
-The BDFPA has a full calendar of local, national and international events.
+The BDFPA has a full calendar of local, National and International events.
 We offer both RAW and EQUIPPED competition, for all ages where others restrict age, for men and women.
 Records are held for all categories of competition.
 The Association also has a Youth Development programme and incentive schemes to appeal to novices in clubs, schools and colleges.

-The BDFPA goes from strength to strength.
-Membership has trebled in the past five years.
 If you believe that drug-free lifters belong in a drug-free organisation, lifting against other like-minded individuals and drug-free bodies around the world - then you belong in the BDFPA and the WDFPF.
 Join us.

 NOTE:- some of the features of this website will not work with IE9.
 Recommended browsers are Firefox and IE4-8.